tkadauke/symbols/README.md

 This small library defines constants, aliases and some originial math functionality for a lot of UTF-8 symbols and combinations thereof.

-Warning: This gem pollutes the Kernel module and extends built-in classes.
+Warning ⚠: This gem pollutes the Kernel module and extends built-in classes.
 If you don't like that, don't use it.

 ## install ☐